BY SUSAN J. KAY

 Ecumenism, as the Christian community has come to understand, means to reach out in love and hope as Christians to one another in all walks of life, despite whatever divisions have risen among us — that we may make the Gospel of Jesus Christ known in the world.
 The Second Vatican Council affirmed the work of ecumenism through the Dogmatic Constitution on the Church, Lumen Gentium, and the Decree on Ecumenism, Unitatis Redintegratio.

 The Catechism of the Catholic Church explains that all who are baptized in the name of the Trinity and through the pouring of water are baptized into the Church of Jesus Christ and “with good reason are accepted as brothers and sisters by the children of the Catholic Church” (CCC, 1271).
 The ecumenical movement shares Jesus’ prayer for unity — “that all may be one” — and his hope that it will become a reality.

 Thus Christians must take ecumenical work seriously.
 Catechists must understand that ecumenism is part of the work of religious education.

-I recall that during a workshop on the documents, people raised questions about how one should teach the ecumenical dimension of community.
+I recall that during a workshop, people raised questions about how one should teach the ecumenical dimension of community.
 Did one need to become an expert in other Christian religious doctrines?
 Catechists and catechetical leaders, while not opposed to the ecumenical dimension, did not feel confident about doing justice to the demand.
 Yet this task was not an option, then or now.